Natural Stone Weight Calculator

 Practical Tips

-• Account for waste and breakage by calculating 5-10% extra material weight when ordering.
-Cutting and trimming stones to fit can create unexpected losses during installation.
+- Account for waste and breakage by calculating 5-10% extra material weight when ordering stone for any project.
+Cutting and trimming stones to fit around corners, outlets, and fixtures creates offcuts that cannot be reused, and natural stone is more prone to chipping during cuts than engineered materials.

-• Consider moisture content: freshly quarried or wet stone weighs more than completely dry stone.
-Allow 1-2% additional weight if the stone hasn't fully dried since delivery.
+- Consider moisture content because freshly quarried or recently wet stone weighs measurably more than completely dry stone.
+Allow 1-2% additional weight if the stone was recently delivered or exposed to rain, since stone absorbs water through its pores especially in porous varieties like limestone and travertine.

-• When calculating total weight for a project with multiple pieces, compute each slab individually, then sum them.
-Stone thickness often varies between slabs, even from the same order, affecting total weight significantly.
+- When calculating total weight for a project with multiple pieces, compute each slab individually and then sum them rather than using average dimensions.
+Stone thickness often varies between slabs even from the same quarry block, and using averaged measurements can underestimate total weight by 5-8% on large orders.

 Frequently Asked Questions